 The main piece of advice I can give is to never, ever carry a balance on Menard’s card because their interest rates are so high you would be doing your pocket book some incredible harm.

 How To Save 5% At All Home Improvement Stores?

 Did you know there’s a free credit card that gives a 5% rebate in rotating categories, including home improvement stores?
-Find out how to save 5% for free by reading my Discover it review (a new version for 2013).
+Find out how to save 5% for free by reading my Discover it review or click below for more information.

 How To Finance a Big Purchase & Save The Most Money?

-If the primary reason you were interested in the Menards Big Card was for its financing offers, then you would be better offer using a normal bank-issued credit card that gives a promotional 0% rate on purchases.
+If the primary reason you were interested in the Menards Big Card was for its financing offers, then you would be better offer using a normal bank-issued general use credit card (like a Visa or MasterCard) that gives a promotional 0% rate on purchases.
 Why?
 Because normal credit cards don’t use deferred interest.
 So if it takes you longer than the 0% period to pay it off in full, you won’t have to worry about being charged back interest.
 For the best current offers, check out our 0% credit cards for purchases and transfers